Brazilian Expeditionary Force: Combat

+German Colonel Otto von Kleiber in preliminary discussions with Brazilian Major Franco Ferreira.

 On 25 April the Italian resistance movement started a general partisan insurrection at the same time as Brazilian troops arrived at Parma and the Americans at Modena and Genoa.
 The British 8th Army advanced towards Venice and Trieste.

 At the Battle of Collecchio, Brazilian forces were preparing to face fierce resistance at the Taro river region from the retreating German-Italian forces in the region of Genoa/La Spezia that had been set free by troops of the 92nd US Division.
 These Axis troops were enveloped near Fornovo and after some fighting surrendered.
 On April 28, the Brazilians captured more than 13,000 men, including the entire 148th Infantry Division, elements of the 90th Panzergrenadier and the Italian 1st Bersaglieri "Italia" Division.

-German Colonel von Kleiber in preliminary discussions with Brazilian Major Franco Ferreira, in Fornovo di Taro, about the surrender of the German 148.
+Generalleutnant Otto Fretter-Pico (left) surrendering to General Olímpio Falconière da Cunha (center) surrenders the 148.
 Infanterie-Division (plus remnants of the 90.
 Grenadier-Division), ending the Battle of Collecchio, on 29 April 1945.

 This took the German Command by surprise as it had planned for these troops to join forces with the German-Italian Army of Liguria to counterattack against the Fifth Army.
 Fifth Army had advanced, as is inevitable in these situations, in a fast but diffuse and disarranged way uncoordinated with air support, and had left some gaps on its left flank and to the rear.
 The Axis forces had left many bridges intact along the Po River to facilitate a counter-attack.
 German Army Command was already negotiating a truce in Caserta, and hoped that a counterattack would improve the conditions for surrender.
 The events in Fornovo disrupted the German plan, as much by the disarray of their troops as by the delay it caused.
 This, added to the news of Adolf Hitler's death and the taking of Berlin by the Red Army, left the German Command in Italy with no option but to accept the demand for the unconditional surrender of its troops.

 In their final advance, the Brazilians reached Turin and then on 2 May they joined up with French troops at the border in Susa.
 That same day brought the announcement of the end of hostilities in Italy.